aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 1. Set the `GapWidth` property.
 1. Write the modified presentation to a PPTX file.

-This code in Javascript shows you how to set a series' Gap Width:
+This code in JavaScript shows you how to set a series' Gap Width:

 ```javascript
 // Creates empty presentation